-PRESIDIO TREATED WATER: 2015 TREATMENT TECHNIQUE CONVENTIONAL FILTRATION Turbidity Performance Standards Turbidity of the filtered water must: 1 - Be less than or equal to 0.15 NTU in 95% of measurements in a mor 2 - Not to exceed one NTU for more than eight consecutive hours.
-3 - Not to exceed five NTU at any time Lowest monthly % of samples that met Turbidity Performance Standard No. 1 100% Highest single turbidity measurement during the year 0.041 NTU The number of violations of any surface water treatment requirements None

-A required process intended to reduce the level of a contaminant in drinking water.
+PRESIDIO TREATED WATER: 2017 TREATMENT TECHNIQUE CONVENTIONAL FILTRATION Turbidity Performance Standards Turbidity of the filtered water must: 1 - Be less than or equal to 0.15 NTU in 95% of measurements in a month.
+2 - Not to exceed one NTU for more than eight consecutive hours.
+3 - Not to exceed five NTU at any time Lowest monthly % of samples that met Turbidity Performance Standard No. 1 100% Highest single turbidity measurement during the year 0.043 NTU The number of violations of any surface water treatment requirements None A required process intended to reduce the level of a contaminant in drinking water.
 Turbidity measured in nephelometric turbidity units (NTUs) is a measurement of the cloudiness of water and is a good indicator of water quality and filtration performance.
-Turbidity res are considered to be in compliance with filtration requirements.

-SAN FRANCISCO TREATED WATER Turbidity - Harry Tracy Treatment Plant 2015 = or <0.3 NTU 100% of the time Highest 0.14 NTU Turbidity - Sunol Treatment Plant 2015 = or <0.3 NTU 97-100% of the time Highest 1.0 NTU Turbidity - Unfiltered Hetch Hetchy 2015 Range 0.2 - 0.5 NTU monthly average Highest 3.1 NTU Filtered water must be equal or less than 0.3 NTU 95% of the time.
-Both Harry Tracy and Suppl Water Treatment Plants met this standard 97% of the time
+Turbidity results that meet performance standards are considered to be in compliance with filtration requirements.
+SAN FRANCISCO TREATED WATER Turbidity - Harry Tracy Treatment Plant 2017 = or <0.3 NTU 100% of the time Highest 0.1 NTU Turbidity - Sunol Treatment Plant 2017 = or <0.3 NTU 99-100% of the time Highest 1.0 NTU Turbidity - Unfiltered Hetch Hetchy 2017 Range 0.3 - 1.1 NTU monthly

-TABLE 4a: DISINFECTANT BYPRODU C T S

-DETECTED CONTAMINANT UNIT MCL RANGE OF DETECTION HIGHEST LRAA TYPICAL SOU

-TTHM ppb 80 38 - 57.9 49 By

-HAA5 ppb 60 14.3 - 20.2 21 Byr
+TABLE 4a: DISINFECTANT BYPRODUCTS DETECTED CONTAMINANT UNIT MCL RANGE OF DETECTION HIGHEST LRAA TYPICAL SOURCE IN DRINKING WATER TTHM ppb 80 42 - 54 47 Byproduct of chlorination HAA5 ppb 60 12 - 28 18 Byproduct of chlorination

-(ppm=parts per million / ppb=parts per billion / NTU=nephelometric trubidity unit / LRAA=locational running annual aveage)
+(ppm=parts per million / ppb=parts per billion / NTU=nephelometric trubidity unit / LRAA=locational running annual aveage / ND=non-detect)